TuftsCTSI/N3C/reports/01-january.md

 ### Data Provided to N3C (Manlik)

-We have processed over 402k HL7 transactions so far.
+There are over 402,000 HL7 transactions to be mapped and linked to target patients (via previous TRDW and/or new COVID-19 patients as of June/July 2022).
 Each can contain one or more measurement, setting change, or alarm.
 Including data flow, processes, there are OMOP mappings for 2 of the 16 devices we are capturing data from Capsule.
 The data collection process is live, continuously capturing and storing and stagging the Capsule data.